gammons/kube-cluster/aws-nfs/README.md

 1. Follow instructions in the `terraform` dir to create the server
 2. Provision the NFS server using the `ansible` dir

+(todo for later) the `/dev/xvdh` disk needs to be present in `/etc/fstab` in order to survive reboots.
+Add this entry manually if you don't do this work.

 ### Other resources

 https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-20-04